ON THIS PAGE: You will learn about how doctors describe myeloma’s growth or spread. This is called the stage. Use the menu to see other pages.

 This condition occurs when people have a low level of M protein, meaning there are small amounts of abnormal plasma cells but they do not have any other evidence of myeloma, such as bone damage, excessive plasma cells in the marrow, or low numbers of components of the blood count, such as red blood cells, white blood cells, and/or platelets.
 People with MGUS have a cumulative 1% chance per year of developing myeloma or, rarely, other types of blood problems such as chronic lymphocytic leukemia (CLL), lymphoma, Waldenstrom macroglobulinemia, or amyloidosis.
 For this reason, a person with MGUS should be regularly monitored for health changes by their doctor.

 Smoldering multiple myeloma (SMM) or asymptomatic myeloma

 People who are diagnosed with SMM have higher levels of M protein and more plasma cells in the bone marrow than people with MGUS (10% to 60% of all cells in marrow are plasma cells).
 However, there is still no evidence of symptoms or signs of myeloma, such as significant bone disease or anemia.
 A person with SMM may be prescribed bisphosphonates for symptoms of osteoporosis or osteopenia and/or a new treatment being studied in a clinical trial.
 Osteopenia is a condition in which a person has a low density of bone minerals.
 Most people with SMM eventually develop myeloma.
-For this reason, the health of people with SMM should be closely monitored by their doctors, who may recommend starting treatment when there is progression of disease and especially to patients who are at risk of developing symptoms within 18 months to 2 years.
+For this reason, the health of people with SMM should be closely monitored by their doctors, who may recommend starting treatment if the disease is progressing and especially for those who are at risk of developing symptoms within 18 months to 2 years.

 High levels of β2-M may indicate that a large number of myeloma cells is present and that kidney damage has occurred.
 The level of this protein increases as myeloma becomes more advanced.